 Let's start with the benefits to the spirit and mental health.
 Yoga builds one’s self-awareness, as it draws all of their attention to the abilities and movements of their body in the present moment, in the here and now.

 Postures during exercise are not just for fitness, nor is anyone interested in how they look at the moment they strike it.
 Instead, people learn to connect with every small part of their body, without any judgment.
 As a result, yoga promotes a positive body image and a genuine increase in self-esteem.
+You don't need to go through yoga teacher training to feel pumped!

 As already stated above, an integral element of yoga is the absolute concentration in the present moment.
 It has been scientifically proven that regular yoga practice improves coordination, reaction time, and memory function.

-The combination with meditation is amazing, as it offers people the ability to solve problems more easily, to learn, to store and recall information with greater comfort.
+The combination with meditation is amazing, as it offers people the ability to solve problems more easily, to learn, and store and recall information with greater comfort.
 This is due to the fact that through yoga, people develop the ability to control and direct their thoughts, but also to disconnect from the distractions of the environment.

 3. It prevents depression and fights stress: